Zekfad/fetch_client/README.md

-Therefore if your request is larger than 64KiB (this includes some other data, such as headers) [`BaseRequest.persistentConnection`](https://pub.dev/documentation/http/latest/http/BaseRequest/persistentConnection.html) will be ignored and threated as `false`.
+Therefore if your request is larger than 64KiB (this includes some other data, such as headers) [`BaseRequest.persistentConnection`](https://pub.dev/documentation/http/latest/http/BaseRequest/persistentConnection.html) will be ignored and treated as `false`.

 ### Request streaming

-Request streaming is supported only in Chromium 105+ based browsers and requires server to use HTTP/2 or HTTP/3.
+Request streaming is supported only in Chromium 105+ based browsers and requires the server to use HTTP/2 or HTTP/3.

-See [MDN compatibility chart](https://developer.mozilla.org/en-US/docs/Web/API/Request#browser_compatibility) and [Chrome Developers blog](https://developer.chrome.com/articles/fetch-streaming-requests/#doesnt-work-on-http1x) for more info.
+See [MDN compatibility chart](https://developer.mozilla.org/en-US/docs/Web/API/Request#browser_compatibility) and [Chrome Developers' blog](https://developer.chrome.com/articles/fetch-streaming-requests/#doesnt-work-on-http1x) for more info.